LogicalOverflow/MasterStats/README.md

 ## Technology

 I use [Tomcat](http://tomcat.apache.org/), [Wicket](http://wicket.apache.org/) and mainly because I already have experience using  them.
-[AWS DynamoDB](https://aws.amazon.com/dynamodb) is used because it can handle all my data while remaining fast and being easily scalable.
-Additionally, Amazon provides nice [Java SDK](https://aws.amazon.com/sdk-for-java/) for their web services.
+[AWS DynamoDB](https://aws.amazon.com/dynamodb) is used, because it can handle all my data while remaining fast and being easily scalable.
+Additionally Amazon provides nice [Java SDK](https://aws.amazon.com/sdk-for-java/) for their web services.

 [AWS Beanstalk](https://aws.amazon.com/elasticbeanstalk) is used for deployment of the live demo and